sachinkr7368/react-weather-app/README.md

   - [Click to View](https://react-weather-app-alpha-ten.vercel.app/)
   *(Hosted on Vercel)*

-  - I used React instead of Vue solely because I'm more familiar with React.
+  - I used React because I'm more familiar with React.
   - Used a fast library.

 ## Architecture